stefansonntag/jtd/README.md

    6) Commander: allows to fix command palette commands to toolbars, menus etc so that they can be executed without  the need to topen the palette with "CMD p" and then search
    7) Templater: to configure a template which gets created when creating a new note.
 This is currently the simplest one which adds a property "layout: home" to the front matter
    8) Editing Toolbar: apply markdown syntax easily by using icons in the note editor
-### Other
-The helpers folder contains two notes
-   1) a markdown cheatsheet
-   2) a link to the configuration instruction for the template "just the docs" which is used to generate the web site.
-Read it to understand which other tempaltes for template you could create, e.g. parent child templates, note with table of contents etc

-When you run "jekyll serve watch" (I use a terminal window in VSCode ) in the vault root you can point a browser to "localhost:4000" and see how the website will look like once synched with GitHub.
-Running the command will keep a jekyll server up at port 4000 which can obviously be done only once.
-So if the command fails the most likely reason is that the port is already blocked by another instance of a jekyll server.
-To mitigate do a "ps" and kill -9 that server and rerun 'jekyll serve'

-**<font color="#ff0000">**Do not forget to commit intermittently to save versions of your doc to the development branch!**</font>**

-### Publish
-Merge the development branch into the main branch, commit (use a version name as commit message, e.g. "Version 1", synch it to GitHub and wait 1-2 minutes until the website comes online.
-You can see it subsequently at https://stefansonntag.com/changeforyournewreponame.
-Also you can go to the new repo in GitHub and click on actions and see how the GitHub build process runs